Dani Rowe: 1990–2011: Early life and becoming a world champion

-Rowe went to school at Hamble Community Sports College before attending Barton Peveril Sixth Form College.
+Rowe was born in Hamble, Hampshire on 21 November 1990.
 Her father, Trevor King, is a former biathlete who competed in both the 1984 and 1988 Winter Olympics, and Rowe has stated that he was "inspirational" for her.
-She has a younger sister, Sarah.
-Initially a competitive swimmer for her school, in 2005, she participated in testing hosted by British Cycling at her school.
-Rowe was then selected to join the Talent Team.
-Later that year, she joined the Portsmouth School of Cycle Racing which was based at the Mountbatten Centre in Portsmouth.
+She went to school at Hamble Community Sports College before attending Barton Peveril Sixth Form College.
+As a child, Rowe initially competed in swimming, but in 2005, she participated in testing hosted by British Cycling at her school, who then selected her to join its Talent Team.
+(Note: Founded by Ian Drake in 2002, British Cycling's The Talent Team is a programme where they visit secondary schools to identify children who display talent in the sport) Later that year, she joined the Portsmouth School of Cycle Racing, based in the Mountbatten Centre in Portsmouth.